cx1902/EduBridge/README.md

-# EduConnect - Modern Learning Platform
+# EduBridge - Modern Learning Platform

-EduConnect is a comprehensive learning platform that combines self-paced courses, live tutoring, interactive assessments, and gamification to create an engaging educational experience.
+EduBridge is a comprehensive learning platform that combines self-paced courses, live tutoring, interactive assessments, and gamification to create an engaging educational experience.

 ## Features

 ### For Students

 - 📚 Browse and enroll in courses across multiple subjects and education levels
 - 🎥 Watch video lessons with progress tracking
 - 📝 Take interactive quizzes with instant feedback